Artichoke Extract Benefits For Mind And Body

 What is Artichoke?

-Artichokes might look like veggies, but they're actually a type of plant called thistle.
+Artichokes might look like veggies, but they're a type of plant called thistle.
 They come from the Mediterranean, and people have used them for years to help with various health issues.
 [1] These include better digestion and keeping your heart and liver in good shape.

 Nowadays, Artichoke Extract is gaining popularity as a supplement for brain health because it's packed with a helpful compound called luteolin.